Environmental Breakdown of Topological Interface States in Armchair Graphene Nanoribbon Heterostructures: Results and discussion

+In this case, the self-energies satisfy $\Sigma_{A(B)} = 2\Sigma_{Ni(Bo)}$, which significantly breaks the chiral symmetry of the IF states.
+For the same-topology configuration, A sites in graphene couple to the same BN species (nitride atoms) on both sides, while B sites couple to boron atoms on both sides.
+The resulting asymmetric on-site renormalization explains the polarization of the IF charge densities observed in Fig.~4.
+The eigenstates of $H_{eff,IF,I}$ and $H_{eff,IF,S}$ therefore provide a consistent interpretation of the numerical charge-density distributions.

 Finally, we examine the transport consequences of the robust IFs in inverse-topology structures.
-Figure~5 shows the calculated transmission coefficient ${\cal T}_{GNR}(\varepsilon)$ for 4-BNNR/$9_6$-$7_8$-$9_6$-AGNRH/4-NBNR at various $t_{in}$.
-Pronounced transmission peaks at $\Sigma_{IF,C}$ and $\Sigma_{IF,V}$ confirm that the system functions as a topological double quantum dot (TDQD).
-In contrast, no transport signatures are observed for ES-related energy levels, consistent with their short decay lengths compared with the channel length ($M = 80$).
-The transmission spectra near the IF resonances are well described by ${\cal T}_{TDQD}(\varepsilon)= \frac{4\Gamma_{e,L}t^2_x\Gamma_{e,R}}{|(\varepsilon-E_L+i\Gamma_{e,L})(\varepsilon-E_R+i\Gamma_{e,R})-t^2_x|^2} $ in the absence of inter-dot and intra-dot Coulomb interactions[\onlinecite{DavidKuo2}], where $\Gamma_{e,L(R)}$ denotes the effective tunneling rate between the electrodes and the left (right) TQD, $E_{L(R)}=0$, and $t_x$ is the interdot hopping strength.
-The zero-temperature electrical conductance $G_e(\mu)=(2e^2/h){\cal T}_{GNR}(\varepsilon=\mu)$ reaches the conductance quantum $G_0=2e^2/h$ at the energy levels of $\Sigma_{IF,C}$ and $\Sigma_{IF,V}$.
-Notation $\mu$ is Fermi energy of the electrodes.
-Notably, the spectra of $G_e(\mu)$ indicate that the effective hopping $t_x$ between IFs in inverse-topology BN environments is enhanced relative to the vacuum boundary condition, underscoring the constructive role of topology-engineered environments in stabilizing and strengthening topological transport.
+Figure~5 presents the calculated transmission coefficient ${\cal T}_{GNR}(\varepsilon)$ for 4-BNNR/$9_6$-$7_8$-$9_6$-AGNRH/4-NBNR at various values of $t_{in}$.
+Pronounced transmission peaks located at $\Sigma_{IF,C}$ and $\Sigma_{IF,V}$ confirm that the system effectively operates as a TDQD.
+In contrast, no distinct transport signatures are observed at the ES-related energy levels, consistent with their short decay lengths relative to the channel length ($M = 80$), which suppresses their coupling to the electrodes [\onlinecite{DavidKuo3},\onlinecite{DavidKuo4}].